-This document standardizes the ND option called the RDNSS option defined in [RFC5006] that contains the addresses of recursive DNS servers.
-This document also defines a new ND option called the DNSSL option for the Domain Search List.
+This document standardizes the ND option called the RDNSS option that contains the addresses of recursive DNS servers.
+This document also standardizes the ND option called the DNSSL option that contains the Domain Search List.
 This is to maintain parity with the DHCPv6 options and to ensure that there is necessary functionality to determine the search domains.

 The existing ND message (i.e., Router Advertisement) is used to carry this information.
 An IPv6 host can configure the IPv6 addresses of one or more RDNSSes via RA messages.
 Through the RDNSS and DNSSL options, along with the prefix information option based on the ND protocol ([RFC4861] and [RFC4862]), an IPv6 host can perform the network configuration of its IPv6 address and the DNS information simultaneously without needing DHCPv6 for the DNS configuration.
-The RA options for RDNSS and DNSSL can be used on any network that supports the use of ND.
+The RA options for RDNSS and DNSSL can be used on networks that support the use of ND.